hetvshah/bProductive/README.md

 # bProductive

-Plan your days and track your productivity with this user-friendly and simplistically designed web-based app
+Plan your days and track your productivity with this user-friendly and simplistically designed web-based app!

 Built with: [React](https://reactjs.org/) and [Firebase](https://firebase.google.com/docs)